PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 10:02:37
+Last updated: 2024-04-09 10:03:10
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: What a man wants does not define him.
+What a man needs is what defines him. - Juan Nepomuceno Guerra